emqx/emqx-docs/en_US/observability/slow_subscribers_statistics.md

     2. QoS1

-        When EMQX receives *puback* from the client
+        When EMQX receives *PUBACK* from the client

     3. Qos2

-        When EMQX receives *pubcomp* from the client
+        When EMQX receives *PUBCOMP* from the client

 Note: The open source version is configured in emqx.conf